-The Leventhal Map Center is located within the central branch of the Boston Public Library.
+The Leventhal Map & Education Center is located within the central branch of the Boston Public Library.
 The Map Center has a Learning Center, a welcoming space with meeting tables, a collection of books on maps and geography, and free wireless internet, which is open until 7pm Monday–Friday and until 5pm on Sunday and Friday.
 The main library building features a computer lab, multiple reading rooms, free wireless internet access and a coffee shop.
 The BPL is open until 9pm Monday–Thursday and until 5pm Sunday and Friday.

 Boston Public Library Cards: Massachusetts Residents